LinuzJ/apato/README.md

 Subscribe to a watchlist at location `id` and set the wanted yield to be `yield`

 ```
-   /sub {location id} {yield}
+   /sub {location id} yield={yield} size={size}
 ```

-Unsubscribe to a watchlist with watchlist id `id` // TODO
+Unsubscribe to a watchlist with watchlist id `id`

 ```
    /unsub {watchlist id}
 ```

-Lists all the current watchlists of the caller // TODO
+Lists all the current watchlists of the caller

 ```
    /listsubs
 ```

-Get information about all apartments currently in `watchlist id` // TODO
+Get information about all apartments currently in `watchlist id`

 ```
    /getall {watchlist id}
 ```

-Get information about all apartments in the wanted yield range currently in `watchlist id` // TODO
+Get information about all apartments in the wanted yield range currently in `watchlist id`

 ```
    /getallvalid